|Rare Book & Manuscript Library|

 Conditions Governing Use

 Single photocopies may be made for research purposes.
-Permission to publish material from the collection must be requested from the Curator of Manuscripts/University Archivist, Rare Book and Manuscript Library (RBML).
+Permission to publish material from the collection must be requested from the Rare Book and Manuscript Library (RBML).
 The RBML approves permission to publish that which it physically owns; the responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Al Hirschfeld "1945 Dramatic Prize Winners"; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 About the Finding Aid / Processing Information

 Columbia University Libraries, Rare Book and Manuscript Library

 Albert Hirschfeld, (1903-2003) was an American caricature artist who became famous for his drawings of show-business personalities appearing in The New York Times; TV Guide; Life Magazine; American Mercury; Look Magazine; The New York Times Magazine; The New Masses; and Seventeen Magazine.
 He also illustrated many books in color.